New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Convergence Rates of M-estimators

-In this section, we discuss the \textit{one-shot localization} method for deriving convergence rates of M-estimators \cite{van1987new, van2002m}, which forms the foundation for establishing both asymptotic and non-asymptotic estimation errors of empirical risk minimizers in this work.
+In this section, we discuss the \textit{one-shot localization} method for deriving convergence rates of $M$-estimators~\cite{van1987new, van2002m}, which underlies our analysis of both asymptotic and non-asymptotic estimation errors for empirical risk minimizers (ERMs).
+Section~\ref{sec: Convergence Rates of Sieved and Penalized M-estimators} introduces Theorem~\ref{thm: Estimation Error of Sieved M-estimators} and Theorem~\ref{thm: Estimation Error of penalized M-estimators}, which relate the estimation errors of sieved and penalized $M$-estimators to their corresponding empirical processes.
+Section~\ref{sec: Application to ERMs with Empirical Process Theory} illustrates how to apply these results to general ERM tasks.
+Section~\ref{sec: Different Modes of Convergence Rates} discusses how to derive bounded-in-probability and convergence-in-expectation rates as special cases of the non-asymptotic bounds.